Dandy (video game): Release

 In the fall of 1985, Atari Games released Gauntlet, a project led by Ed Logg, with the same fundamental gameplay as Dandy.
 A lawsuit from John Palevich was settled out of court.
 During a speech given at the 2012 Game Developers Conference, Ed Logg said that Dandy served as a direct inspiration for Gauntlet.

+Palevich later released the game's source code under the Apache License 2.0.

 Ports

 In 1986, Electric Dreams Software, having failed to secure the Gauntlet license, acquired the rights to produce the home computer ports of Dandy.
 Their intent to release their game as Dauntless led to a dispute with U.S. Gold who were publishing the computer versions of Gauntlet at the same time.
 Electric Dreams published the game as Dandy for the ZX Spectrum, Commodore 64, and Amstrad CPC.
 It received a Your Sinclair Megagame award.

 In 1988, Atari Corporation released a Dandy-like game named Dark Chambers for the Atari 2600, Atari 7800, and Atari 8-bit computers (with the packaging in the style of Atari XEGS games).
 The manual states "Copyright 1983 John Howard Palevich.
 All rights reserved".
 It supports one or two players and has many fewer on-screen enemies than either Dandy or Gauntlet.